Trivadis/terraform-oci-tvdlab-vcn/README.md

 * An optional internet gateway
 * An optional NAT gateway
 * An optional service gateway
+* Optional n-number of VCNs.
+This is used to build several identical environments for a training and laboratory environment.

 The module can be parametrized by the number of participants.
 This will then create n-VCNs.